Navigate >

 (Courtesy text: Armstrong fine Art)

-He is known to have created at least two sets of related prints: fishes (underwater world) and birds.
-The Perches (above) is executed with gold paint, seen under an angle it shines brightly.
-For this effect: see also Albert Krüger’s “Venus” in the Nymphaeum collection (Classic Nudes)
+He is known to have created at least several sets of related prints: fishes (underwater world) plants/flowers and birds.
+Both the “Perches” and “Tulips” are executed with gold paint: seen under an angle it shines brightly.
+For this effect: see also Albert Krüger’s “Venus” in the Nymphaeum collection (Classic Nudes).

 gerbrandcaspers@icloud.com